zorggn/love-asl/readme.md

 ### Info

-ASL is a wrapper on Löve Source objects; it adds extra functionality to them.
+ASL is a threaded wrapper on Löve Source objects; it adds extra functionality to them.

 Currently supported Löve versions: 11.x